Exploring Tagless Final pattern for extensive and readable Scala code

 And that’s it.
 We applied the pattern in Scala.
 Wrote a code that can be extended and composed with ease.

-I hope this post inspired you to take a look at Tagless Final on your own, the same way as I was inspired.
+I hope this post inspired you to take a look at Tagless Final on your own, the same way I was inspired.
 Thanks for the time and keep on hacking!

 - Quark: A Purely-Functional Scala DSL for Data Processing & Analytics